 Changing Dynamics: How Expectations and the Role You Play in Your Relationships May Change with a Lupus Diagnosis

-Your kids may run to you as the one who helps them with their algebra homework.
-Your partner or spouse may rely on you to do the grocery shopping.
-Your friends may look to plan trips to the beach and nights on the town.
-With a lupus diagnosis, however, that may all change – and that doesn’t have to be a bad thing.
-This can be an opportunity to gain some incredible communication skills and learn how to advocate for yourself.
+Your kids may run to you as the one who helps them with their homework.
+Your partner or spouse may rely on you to do the grocery shopping, fix the car or clean the house.
+Your friends may expect you to plan road trips or nights on the town.
+With a lupus diagnosis, however, those roles and expectations may have to change to some degree.
+The question is, how to take this opportunity – create healthy, new expectations for whatever changes need to occur in your relationships and even make them stronger?

 First and foremost, it’s important to try to not feel guilty about changes in your role as a member of the family.
 You have to take care of yourself and make yourself a priority – maybe for the first time in your life – in order to, in turn, be there for others.
 Second, you may have to change how you communicate with your loved ones in order to be heard and ensure needs are met – developing assertiveness skills is a boon.
 Third, you need to get comfortable telling others exactly how you are feeling and asking for help – you may have to ask your spouse or partner to pick up dinner, your kids to do their own laundry, or your friends to drive you to an event.
 This will undoubtedly be awkward at first, but in time you’ll develop a routine and it should become second nature and the “new norm” for all involved.